TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Includes.rst

 Alternative, traditional Syntax
 """""""""""""""""""""""""""""""

-A tradional include-instruction will work as well and for example looks like
+A traditional include-instruction will work as well and for example looks like
 this:

 .. code-block:: typoscript